The Introvert Entrepreneur by Beth Buelow

 Amplify your strengths and create success on your own terms in ten steps

-As an introvert I was naturally curious about this book, The Introvert Entrereneur by Beth Buelow.
+Are you an Introvert Entrepreneur?
+I am.
+And naturally as a result, I was curious about this book, The Introvert Entrepreneur by Beth Buelow.
 In particular, the sub-title ‘amplify your strengths’ caught my eye.
 I’m big on working with your strengths profile.
-And, the strengths of being an introvert was a neat twist on familiar territory.
+And, the strength of being an introvert was a neat twist on familiar territory.

 I’ve talked about strengths here and here…

 The first point to clarify is: What is an introvert?
 The definition I use for myself is that I prefer to be on my own to recharge.
 The thought of being out with people at the end of a long day is not something I look forward to.
 I’d much rather curl up in front of the TV or a good book.